alijafer/familyTree/README.md

 # Family Tree
+## Introduction
-## A project to create a family and display it in a simple way (JSON) using Python Flask
+A project to create a family and display it in a simple way (JSON) using Python Flask
 - [heroku url](https://famliy-tree-api.herokuapp.com/v1/)

 This is backend using Flask web framework for Python